 26.1.
-Special Notes Concerning ISE Electrodes and pH Buffers
+Special Notes Concerning ISE Electrodes and pH Buffer Solutions

-The high ionic concentration of pH calibration solutions (buffers), including RapidCal and other ISE buffers other than the target ion buffer, can cause significant offsets in ISE electrodes.
+The high ionic concentration of pH calibration solutions (buffers), including RapidCal, can cause significant offsets in ISE electrodes.
+ISE calibration solutions other than those for that specific ISE can contain interfering ions, again causing offsets.

 These offsets are temporary, but best avoided because they can cause significant errors during both calibration and normal operation.

 For this reason all ISE electrodes are supplied with a red rubber sealing cap.

-The caps should be fitted to all ISE Electrodes during pH calibration or when using RapidCal and any other ISE (other than the target ion) or EC calibration solutions in order to protect the ISE electrodes from the effects of the buffer solution.
-At all other times, the ISE electrodes should be left uncovered.
+The caps should be fitted to all ISE Electrodes when using pH calibration solutions, Rapidcal, EC calibration solutions or other ISE calibration solutions other than that specific for the ISE being calibrated in order to protect the ISE electrodes from the effects of the buffer solution and interfering ions.